dirigeants/klasa/guides/Advanced SettingsGateway/SettingsGatewaySettingsUpdate.md

 > **Note**: Some types require a Guild instance to work, for example, *channels*, *roles* and *members*.

-> Additionally, if no 'action' option is passed to {@link ConfigurationUpdateOptions}, it'll assume the `auto` mode, which will add or remove depending on the existence of the key.
+> Additionally, if no 'action' option is passed to {@link SettingsUpdateOptions}, it'll assume the `auto` mode, which will add or remove depending on the existence of the key.

 ## Further Reading: